JENS MUHLE

 • Stratospheric Ozone Depletion, Ozone Depleting Substances (ODSs)

-• Global and regional emissions, loss processes, and lifetimes of ODSs and GHGs
+• Global and regional emissions, loss processes, and lifetimes of ODSs and other trace gases

 • Top-down (measurement based) verification of compliance with the Montreal Protocol on Substances that Deplete the Ozone Layer and the Paris Agreement